UNDERGRADUATE

 General Education Requirements: The English literature degree requires an average of 38-44 hours of general education courses that students complete over four years in addition to their major courses and electives.

-View and download the full .
+View the full .

 1. English Literature - General